Where was How to Train Your Dragon filmed? The real Isle of Berk

 Located off the coast of Vágar in the Faroe Islands, this uninhabited island is home not to mythical creatures, but to a large colony of seabirds, especially puffins.

-Berk's village, containing a dozen houses and the Great Hall, was a large set built on the Titanic Studios backlot in Belfast, the same site where the famous sunken ship was assembled.
+Berk's village, containing a dozen houses and the Great Hall, was filmed on a large set built on the Titanic Studios backlot in Belfast, the same site where the famous sunken ship was assembled.

 This is one of Europe’s largest film studios, famously hosting HBO’s Game of Thrones among hundreds of other productions.